menus12/ML-Learn-2024/README.md

 submitedAt.$date|   Timestamp when material was submitted by a user score           |   User score of lab or test (if any)

-## Preliminary analysis, cleaning and tunning
+## Preliminary analysis, cleaning and tuning

-Detailed steps for cleaning and analysing the resulting dataset can be found in the R script attached to the report (project.r).
+Detailed steps for cleaning and analyzing the resulting dataset can be found in the R script attached to the report (project.r).

 It should be noted that the raw data, due to the nature of the application of the platform, has a lot of noisy observations.

 The development environment was mainly used by platform and material developers.
 This means that the number of different materials is much larger (as well as the user-material associations), but the completion time of materials is often underestimated due to the specificity of testing.
 Nevertheless, the data from this environment also contains metrics from real users.

 Also, a large number of associations in both environments are incomplete, which means that the user has opened a material and has not completed it.
-The other extreme is when a user opens a short material, gets distracted and finalises it after a few days.
+The other extreme is when a user opens a short material, gets distracted and finalizes it after a few days.

 The initial number of observations for combined materials is 1173 observations and for user-material associations is 3399 observations.